 San Antonio - Trinity men's tennis Head Coach Russell McMindes and senior Chas Mayer headline the latest honors from the Southern Collegiate Athletic Conference.

-Coach McMindes was elected SCAC Men’s Tennis Coach of the Year, while Deuel was named the SCAC Men’s Player of the Year and Newcomer of the Year.
+Coach McMindes was elected the SCAC Men's Coach of the Year, and Mayer was named the SCAC Men's Player of the Year.
+Voting was conducted exclusively among conference head coaches.

 As a result of the voting, Coach McMindes now holds at least a share of Coach of the Year accolades for the seventh time in his eight-year tenure.
 Coach McMindes guided the 13th-ranked Tigers to an eighth consecutive SCAC Championship.
 Trinity (16-10) beat Southwestern (TX) University 5-1 for the title on April 30 at the Butch Newman Tennis Center.

 Trinity captured its 22nd overall SCAC Championship, the most garnered by one team in any sport in conference history.
 The Tigers also earned an automatic bid to the NCAA Tournament, starting next weekend at Claremont, California.
 Up first will be a match with 14th-ranked Whitman (WA) College, on a day and time to be determined.